 SKOUT | It’s overwhelming and there’s too much to sort through

 PROS: None.
-If you are really bored or lonely and looking to chat with anyone and it doesn’t matter where they live, you will like this app.
-I received 98 messages in 24 hours—at least half weren’t from the Seattle area.
+If you are really bored or lonely and looking to chat with anyone and it doesn’t matter where they live, this app is for you.
+I received 98 messages (from 98 different people) in 24 hours—at least half weren’t from the Seattle area.

 CONS: You can change your name (people end up picking AIM-like usernames).
 My first AIM username in middle school was “HugsAngel3”, but you don’t see me using that now.
-70% of the people who requested to chat didn’t have a picture, are from a different city or country, or are outside the age range I’m seeking.
+70% of the people who requested to chat didn’t have a picture, are from a different city or country, or were outside the age range I’m seeking.
 There are ads within the app!
-I kept accidentally clicking on them… annoying.
+I kept accidentally clicking on them.
+Very annoying.

 Do people still use Plenty of Fish?
 It feels like the MySpace of dating apps.
 I don’t have enough Facebook friends to use Hinge, which bases matches on mutual friends and uses timing to push dates: giving you 24 hours to send the first message and 14 days to chat before expiring.
 Another app that uses location-based technology, Happn, bases matches on how many times you cross paths with someone (which is both cool and creepy).

-*Update 8/1/17: The League launched in Seattle and proves to be a promising dating app with less prospects per day (like Coffee Meets Bagel) and “higher quality matches”.
+*Update 8/1/17: The League launched in Seattle in August 2017 and sounds like a promising dating app.
+They offer less prospects per day (similar to Coffee Meets Bagel) and “higher quality matches”.